pulumi/pulumi/README.md

 The Pulumi Fabric ("Pulumi") is a framework and toolset for creating reusable cloud services.

-If you are learning about Pulumi for the first time, please see [the overview document](docs/overview.md).
+If you are learning about Pulumi for the first time, please [visit our docs website](https://docs.pulumi.com/).

 ## Build Status